Textformats and Webfonts

 Textformats

 We recommend using Textformats for styling all of your texts.
+This way you have different font sizes across desktop, tablet and phone, and you ensure a consistent look.

 Textformats are an easy way to create reusable text styles.
 After you created a textformat you can use it in the texteditor and in "Customize".
 When you update a textformat that you have applied to a text previously, the text's style will be updated accordingly.